TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

 The Piezo Angle Mount
 ______________________________

-We designed a custom angled mount for a piezo in order to be able to scan our sample easily between our two objectives by translating a single motorized unit (in this case the piezo), instead of having to calculate and program the movement of two translation stages in tandem for both the y and z directions.
-The anatomy of our angled mount is broken down in the figure below, where there are four translation stage mounting holes to attach the unit to an ASI translation stage, nine Piezo mounting holes (LINK TO PIEZO UNIT?) that correspond to the mounting scheme of our piezo unit, as well as four through-holes and a window for ease of access for the mounting process.
+We designed a custom angled mount for our `Piezoconcept HS1 piezo <https://piezoconcept-store.squarespace .com/1-axis/p/hs1>`_ in order to be able to scan our sample easily between our two objectives by translating a single motorized unit (in this case the piezo), instead of having to calculate and program the movement of two translation stages in tandem for both the y and z directions.
+The anatomy of our angled mount is broken down in the figure below, where there are four translation stage mounting holes to attach the unit to an ASI translation stage, nine Piezo mounting holes that correspond to the mounting scheme of our piezo unit, as well as four through-holes and a window for ease of access for the mounting process.
 We provide the CAD files for this mount `here <https://github .com/TheDeanLab/COMPASS/tree/main/downloads/shared/cad>`_, and have had success in using both 3D printed and